LeonardoCecchelli/LeonardoCecchelli.github.io/_pages/about.md

   - /about.html
 ---

-My main intrests are Cybersecurity, Distributed systems and machine learning.
+My main interests are Cybersecurity, Distributed systems and machine learning.